Najlaron/Diploma-Thesis/README.md

-# This repository was created as part of my diploma thesis
+# This repository was created as a part of my diploma thesis
-For transparency all codes, graphs, tables, etc. used in my diploma thesis are shared via this repo.
+For transparency all codes, and additionally graphs, tables, etc. used in my diploma thesis are shared via this repo.

 ### What and why?
 Multiple Pre-trained word embeddings (PWE) models were used in combination with Machine learning (ML) models to evaluate their performance on the task of identifiyng parts of affiliations.